marcusbfs/Sindri/README.md

 - Binary mixture isothermal and isobaric equilibrium curves.
 The models can be adjusted to experimental data by fitting a binary interaction parameter
 - Reports generation
-- Modifiable database with more than 469 substances
+- Modifiable database with 469 substances

 ## Getting Started